MarkEdmondson1234/langchain-github/README.md

 All the other applications use the above `PubSubChatMessageHistory` class as applications, and send in their respective messages to their own PubSub topics.
 I then aggregate those into one BigQuery materialised table.

 * Create Python code from a prompt and a python test file.
-This is used to try and prevent hallicinations making unusable code in when requesting it from LLMs.
+This is used to try and prevent hallicinations making unusable code when requesting it from LLMs.
 As LLMs improve, this should become more and more reliable.
 There is also an option to create the test file via LLMs, but with human intervention to check its ok before running the rest of the script.
 See its [README](code_generation/README.md)
 ```
 python code_generation/create_script.py --help
 usage: create_script.py [-h] prompt test_file output_file